 Prof. Dr. Mark Eisenegger and his colleagues form the division “Public Sphere and Society” at the IKMZ.
 Our research focuses on three topics: 1.
 Change of organizational communication, 2.
 Social change of modern societies reflected by public communication and 3.
 Digital structural change of the public sphere and in particular the changing quality of news media.
 We address these topics from a sociological perspective that incorporates theories of the public sphere and combines them with empirical analyses and with an understanding of science as “enlightenment”.
-Our division closely cooperates with the fög - Research Institute for the Public Sphere and Society, an associated institute of the University of Zurich, with Mark Eisenegger as president.
+Our division closely cooperates with the fög - Research Center for the Public Sphere and Society of the University of Zurich, with Mark Eisenegger as president.
 More about the fög on the website.

 1. Change of organizational communication